A hybrid system enables ships with variable power requirements to run at high propeller efficiency.

 Selected Brunvoll references

-Brunvoll CP-Propulsion system including Integrated Costa Propulsion (ICP), Rim Driven Thruster (RDT), Tunnel Thrusters and Control systems
+Brunvoll CP-Propulsion System including Integrated Costa Propulsion (ICP), Rim Driven Thruster (RDT), Tunnel Thrusters and Control System

-Brunvoll CP-Propulsion system with rudder and steering gear, Thrusters and Control System
+Brunvoll CP-Propulsion System with nozzle, rudder and steering gear, Tunnel Thruster and Control System

-Brunvoll CP-Propulsion System, Tunnel Thrusters, Retractable Azimuth Thrusters and Control Systems
+Brunvoll CP-Propulsion System, Tunnel Thrusters, Retractable Azimuth Thrusters and Control System